SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 Add an image to your R Markdown file.
 Either take a copy of coding cat, use your own image or find one on Google.
 You just need to save it to your computer and know the path to where it is saved.

 ## Inserting Tables
 Tables have not been made part of the native markdown code but people have developed ways around this.
 There are several different options to add tables in.
 You can use the pipe (\|) and dash (\-) syntax, where each row is separated with dashes and each column of a table is divided by a pipe.
-Like this:
+Like this (again this is added as part of the text and not within a code chunk):

 \| Table Header 1 | Table Header 2 |
 \| -------------- | -------------- |